Your significant other

 As a searcher, you may be a different person

 Searchers act differently while searching, as one spouse said, “Get used to your partner having more frequent mood swings for reasons you don’t understand.”
 Another said, “The frequent rejection is emotionally draining”.
 One reflected, “He was frustrated, became moody and grumpy.
 No matter how hard he worked – owners would just not sell to him”.
-Even after finalizing the deal, but before closing, a spouse observed “I feel like I was actively feeling his own increased stress.”
+Even after finalizing the deal, but before closing, a spouse observed “I feel like I was actively feeling his own increased stress.
+Indeed, there are highs and lows, but the lows last much longer than the highs.”

-There is a heightened time commitment to search, a lack of routine and very long work hours resulting in an inability to commit to social events.
+There is a heightened time commitment to search, a lack of routine and sporadically very long work hours resulting in an inability to commit to social events.
 Mary Ellen (Hammond) Mondi reflected that “Andrew was the hardest boss (on himself) he’d ever had, and he needed my help with establishing boundaries.
 He could have easily worked all the time on his search”.
 Crowding into her own time, Risa Roppongi pointed out that, “Jake’s hours were much less defined than traditional work hours with frequent calls during family/weekend time”.
 Another said: “A very rigid daily/weekly schedule affected his sleep schedules, phone call availability and our own recreational choices”.

 Living with the “always on” searcher was difficult for a significant other who said, “Just not being able to commit to future events limited our participation in family and social activities and cut into our leisure time together.”
 Risa Roppongi added, “Scheduling became a frequent challenge with lots of unpredictable travel”.
 Another reflected that “I had to get used to him being away at random times.”

 One spouse saw how difficult it was for her partner to be “Working alone, he was feeling very isolated”.
 Another pointed out that “It was a difficult transition to work in a secluded environment given their previous work experience – it is very lonely to work as a searcher”.
 Another observed: “I felt like I was sometimes the only person he could talk about his feelings with”.